hauke96/qgis-outdoor-map/README.md

-# Outdoor map style
+# Outdoor hiking map

-This repo contains a Mapbox style file for an OSM-based outdoor map focussed on hiking and trekking.
+A mapbox-style for an OSM-based outdoor map focussed on hiking and trekking.
 PBF vector tiles are used (generated with Tilemaker) and styled via Maputnik.
+QGIS can then be used to create a printable map layout.

-## Online example
+### Online example

 Take a look at https://hauke-stieler.de/public/maps/outdoor-hiking-map-demo for a live-demo of a (more or less) up-to-date state of the style.

+## Local setup

-## Download data
+### 1. Download data

 Just download/prepare any `.osm.pbf` file yourself or use the following script for certain pre-defined areas.

 Script for pre-defined areas:

 1. Go into `data` folder
-2. Execute `import-data.sh` script with one of the given area names.
+2. Execute `import-data.sh` script (requires `osmium`) with one of the given area names.
 They are all listed at the bottom of the script.
+   * This script downloads the data and crops it to the extent of the given region.
+   * This script also calls the `make-tile.sh` script, so the next section is not necessary.

-## Create vector tiles from PBF file
+### 2. Create vector tiles from PBF file

+Not needed, when the `import-data.sh` script was used to download the OSM data.

-Just call the `make-tiles.sh data.osm.pbf` script.
+If you have a `.osm.pbf` file you want to use, just call the `make-tiles.sh data.osm.pbf` script.
 It calls the preprocessor to prepare the data, removes the `./tiles` folder, recreates it and fills it with XYZ vector tiles in PBF format.

-## Serve tiles locally
+### 3. Serve tiles locally

 The `serve.sh` is used to host a) the tiles, sprites, etc. and b) the Maputnik application.